hashicorp/terraform-website/content/source/docs/cloud/registry/design.html.md

 ---
 layout: "cloud"
-page_title: "Using the Configuration Designer - Private Module Registry - Terraform Cloud"
+page_title: "Using the Configuration Designer - Private Module Registry - Terraform Cloud and Terraform Enterprise"
 ---

 # Using the Configuration Designer